SinZ163/SMProxy/README.md

 **Suppress packet: -sp [packet]:[direction],...**

-Unlike -sc and -ss, this will suppress an individual packet from being reported to either the client or server, or both.  -ss and -sc affect the log only, where -sp will affect actually communication.  [packet] is a packet ID, in hexadecimal.  [direction] is a combination of the characters 'C' and 'S', representing which endpoint will be denied these packets.
+Unlike -sc and -ss, this will suppress an individual packet from being reported to either the client or server, or both.  -ss and -sc affect the log only, where -sp will affect actual communication.  [packet] is a packet ID, in hexadecimal.  [direction] is a combination of the characters 'C' and 'S', representing which endpoint will be denied these packets.
 This flag accepts a comma delimited list of these entries.

 Example usage: "-sp 03:C" will prevent the client from recieving chat message packets.  "-sp 12:CS,65:S" will prevent any transmission of animation packets, as well as prevent the server from recieving any window close packets from the client.